electricimp/imp-central-impt/spec/README.md

 The following groups of tests do not require a device and can be always executed in parallel: `auth`, `account`, `loginkey`, `product`, `project`, `webhook`, `help`.

-The following groups of tests require a device and cannot be executed in parallel on the same device: `build`, `log`, `device`, `dg`.
+The following groups of tests require a device and cannot be executed in parallel on the same device: `build`, `log`, `device`, `dg`,`test`.
 They should be executed either sequentially, or in parallel using different devices (use **IMPT_DEVICE_IDX** variable to specify a concrete device for every thread).

 ### Example ###